 A special thanks to Linfield College and their Oregon Wine History Archive project for coordinating the interviews and video footage with each of the featured winemakers.

-All three wines are featured on our Tasting Flights this month, are available for purchase in our Tasting Room, and available via the links under each wine.
+Both wines are featured on our Tasting Flights this month, are available for purchase in our Tasting Room, and available via the links under each wine.

 This pairing is featured daily in our tasting room.
 A 3 oz. pour of the wine and the pairing is $20.

 Moe Momtazi will join us in the Brooks tasting room on November 17th, from 1-4pm.